OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 PersistentKeepalive = 25
 ```

 You will need to change two things in this file.
 First, we will assign you a unique IP address in the VPN block of 10.73.0.x, so you'll need to change the **10.73.0.N** on the Address line to your own unique IP address.
-Second, you'll need to replace **put_your_private_key_here** with the private key you generated above.
+Second, you'll need to replace **put-your-private-key-here** with the private key you generated above.

 Place the modified config file in the proper directory.
 On Linux:
 ```